Deanna Raybourn, a historical novelist, says:

 - Each broke out of the mold of normal behavior for women of the time.
 Jeanne Baret, a woman in the 18th century, traveled as a man because single women weren’t typically allowed on ships as crew.
 Alexandra David-Neel explored Buddhism and traveled around India, China, and even into Tibet, the most forbidden country in the world at that time.
 Many of these women tallied up firsts, like Beryl Markham, one of the first bush pilots.

 - Each risked something.
 Some left husbands and families, some traveled with disabilities and illnesses, and some literally risked their lives.
+Isabel Godin is a good example: She set out in 1769 over the Andes and down the Amazon to meet her husband, after they were separated for over 20 years.
+She was the sole survivor of the ill-fated expedition.

 - All traveled alone or with companions or guides.
 None traveled in style with their husbands (although some traveled in style, kind of.)